jozr/connector-tutum-scratchpad/README.md

 #Functionality

 ###Services
-• list all services
+• list all services<br />
-• get a service's details
+• get a service's details<br />
-• get a service's logs
+• get a service's logs<br />

 ###Containers
-• list all containers
+• list all containers<br />
-• get a container's details
+• get a container's details<br />

 ###Node Clusters
-• list all clusters
+• list all clusters<br />
-• get a cluster's details
+• get a cluster's details<br />
-• create a cluster
+• create a cluster<br />

 ###Nodes
-• list all nodes
+• list all nodes<br />
-• get a node's details
+• get a node's details<br />

+#Testing

+Using your terminal to test locally, you must set up two environmental variables.

+	$ export TUTUM_USERNAME=your_username
+	$ export TUTUM_API_KEY=123456789abcdef

+Then, you can bundle and run the tests.

+	$ bundle
+	$ rake

+#Contributing

+Documentation, feature requests, code, tests, and bug reports are welcomed.
+Click [here](https://github.com/factor-io/factor/wiki/Contribution) for more information.